apache/sling-org-apache-sling-testing-rules/README.md

 The junit rules incorporate boiler-plate logic that is shared in tests and take the modern approach of using junit rules rather than inheritance.
-The `SlingRule` (for methods) or `SlingClassRule` are base rules, chaining other rules like `TestTimeoutRule`, `TestDescriptionRule`, `FilterRule`.
+The `SlingRule` (for methods) or `SlingClassRule` are base rules, chaining other rules like `TestTimeoutRule`, `TestDescriptionRule`, `FilterRule` or `CustomUserAgentRule`.
 The `SlingInstanceRule` extends that and starts a Sling instance if needed and also allows instantiating a `SlingClient` pointing to the instance - base url, credentials, etc.